-Coda Octopus Group, Inc. ("we", "us", "our company" or "Coda"), was formed under the laws of the State of Florida in 1992 as The Panda Project, Inc. ("Panda").
-We changed our name in August, 2004, subsequent to the reverse acquisition described below.
-We are a developer of underwater technologies and equipment for imaging, mapping, defense and survey applications.
-We are based in New York, with research and development, sales and manufacturing facilities located in the United Kingdom and Norway, and additional sales locations in Florida and Washington, D.C.
+Coda Octopus Group, Inc. ("we", "us"," our company" or "Coda"), a corporation formed under the laws of the State of Florida, is a developer of underwater technologies and equipment for imaging, mapping, defense and survey applications.
+We are based in New York, with research and development, sales and manufacturing facilities located in the United Kingdom and Norway, and additional sales locations in Florida, Utah and Washington, D.C.